 Best Free Typing Games to Make Practice Fun

-Typing practice doesn’t have to feel repetitive or boring.
+Typing practice does not have to feel repetitive or boring.
 With the right free typing games, you can improve your typing speed, accuracy, and confidence while actually enjoying the process.
 Gamified typing turns routine drills into challenges that keep you motivated day after day.

-Whether you are a beginner learning touch typing, a student preparing for school, or a professional trying to boost productivity, typing games are a powerful supplement to structured practice like our 10-Minute Typing Drill or the 7-Day Typing Plan.
+Whether you are a beginner learning touch typing, a student practicing for school, a parent looking for typing games for kids, or a professional trying to boost productivity, the right game can make daily typing practice much easier to stick with.

-Quick tip: Use typing games for motivation (5–10 minutes), then take a Typing Speed Test once or twice per week to track real progress.
+Quick tip: Use typing games for motivation for 5 to 10 minutes per day, then take a Typing Speed Test once or twice per week to track real progress in WPM and accuracy.

 Typing games are especially effective when combined with regular typing tests.
-If you want to understand your performance better, read What is WPM? and track your progress with our Typing Speed Test.
+If you want to understand your typing performance better, read What Is WPM? and track your progress with our Typing Speed Test.

 1) Keybr